BlueByteSystemsInc/PDMShell/src/TASKSCRIPT.md

 pdmcli.exe -headless "C:\Vault\Scripts\CreateECO.pdmshell" -items "123,45;678,90"
 ```

-You can also enable **Headless** in PDMShell settings so TaskScript and other command-line launches use headless mode when no command-line headless argument is supplied.
+You can also enable **Headless** in PDMShell settings so add-in and other command-line launches use headless mode when no command-line headless argument is supplied.

 ## Key Features

+- Execute PDMShell commands from PDM right-click menus
-- Execute PDMShell commands in response to PDM task triggers
+- Execute PDMShell commands in response to PDM event triggers
+- Restrict scripts to selected users and groups
+- Add conditions that control when scripts are available or can run
 - Dynamic script editing and variable binding
 - Reuses existing scripts stored locally or downloaded
 - Supports file filtering based on extensions